 The 7 instant red flags

 1) Menu translated into 4+ languages, with photos.
 2) Waiter outside trying to lure you in (real trattorias are full, they don't beg).
 3) 'Tourist menu' with antipasto + pasta + dessert for €15 — quality is what you'd expect.
-4) Located within 50m of a major monument (Trevi, Pantheon, Colosseum, Vatican, Piazza Navona).
+4) Tables placed directly facing a famous monument or fountain (rent in those spots is so high the kitchen has to cut corners).
 5) Carbonara with cream listed (the real recipe has zero cream).
 6) Pizza served 24/7 (Roman pizzerias are evening-only or lunch-only).
 7) 'Spaghetti bolognese' on the menu — it doesn't exist in Italy.

 Fake 'Italian' dishes that no Roman eats